arcana-lab/noelleGym/README.md

 The first file includes the absolute numbers of dependences and the second file includes the fraction of dependences declared by LLVM and NOELLE.

 The file `absolute_values.txt` has the following structure.
-One row per benchmark and three column.
+One row per benchmark and four columns for each row.
 The first column is the name of the benchmark.
-The second column is about LLVM.
+The second column is about NOELLE.
-The third column is about NOELLE.
+The third column is about LLVM.
+The forth column is the total number of memory dependences computed assuming all memory instructions depend on each other.

 The file `relative_values.txt` has the following structure.
-One row per benchmark and three column.
+One row per benchmark and three columns for each row.
 The first column is the name of the benchmark.
-The second column is about LLVM.
+The second column is about NOELLE.
-The third column is about NOELLE.
+The third column is about LLVM.

 ### (Optional) Induction variables
 The induction variables of all loops of all benchmarks of a benchmark suite can be found in `results/current_machine/loops/BENCHMARK_SUITE/induction_variables.txt`.